RAKIBUL424/pyspark_dbt_project/README.md

 - **Data Sources**: Import data from six source systems provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
 - **Integration**: Using PySpark we doal the dataset dynamically.
-- **Scope**: Focus on the latest dataset only; historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ---